TOAST-DOCS/Gamebase/en/oper-purchase.md

 Only the initial setting is available, and the Analytics sales indicators show in the currenty code as configured.
 Please be cautious with your choice, since the currency code cannot be modified, once selected.

-## Game > Gamebase > Console Guide > Purchase
+## Game > Gamebase > Console User Guide > Payment

-You can register information related to In-App Purchase (IAP) and retrieve details.
+You can register in-app purchase information and view the history.
-In Gamebase, NHN Cloud IAP service is provided.
+Gamebase uses NHN Cloud IAP (In-App Purchase) service.

 ## Store